cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 expect(true).to.be.true
 ```

-{% note info Are you trying to write Unit Tests? %}
+{% note info Did you know you can write Unit Tests in Cypress? %}
 Check out our example recipes for {% url 'unit testing' unit-testing %} and {% url 'unit testing React components' unit-testing %}
 {% endnote %}